jakegough-jaytwo/jaytwo.NuGetCheck/README.md

 ### Opposite Day Exit Codes

 Since the main use case for this tool is to fail CI if I forgot to bump the version, I want to fail when there _are_ versions found.
-Just use the option `--opposite-day`.
+Just use the option `--fail-on-match`.

 If there are no results, the process exits with code `0` (success).